 Sion Hill now boasts some of the most advanced resources around for art and design students, including graphic communication studios, electronic media workshops, studios for art, textiles and sculpture, workshops for wood, etching, lithography and silkscreen.
 Sion Hill is well known for its buzzing creative atmosphere, and friendly community feel.

-Corsham Court is a specialist centre for postgraduate teaching and research.
-There you will find:
+Corsham Court is a centre for postgraduate teaching and research.

-- A suite of high quality meeting rooms for use by all Schools and Departments.
-These are bookable through the University's central room booking system
+Meeting and seminar rooms are available for use by all Schools and bookable through the central room booking system.

 Details of how to get to Corsham Court can be found here

 There are many facilities for students, staff and visitors at both Newton Park and Sion Hill campuses.
 These range from food and drink facilities to health and wellbeing services.

 Other Teaching Sites

 The University has a number of additional sites, which we use for specialist undergraduate teaching.

 The School of Art and Design has a separate teaching centre at The Circus, Bath, which is home to our Fashion and Textiles students.
 In addition, there are workshop spaces and facilities at Dartmouth Avenue in the Oldfield Park area of Bath, where much of the Creative Arts programme is based.

 Burdall's Yard is an exciting new arts centre for the School of Music & Performing Arts in Bath city centre.
 The centre is used as a teaching, rehearsal and performance space and also hosts a number of hugely successful arts events, such as Party in the City (part of the Bath Festival).